 Most often, the surgery is performed arthroscopically.
 However, if needed, impingement syndrome surgery can also be performed through larger incisions.

 Below is a short video of an arthroscopic impingement syndrome surgery.

 Recovering from Impingement Syndrome Surgery

-The risks from this surgery are rare and are those common to most surgeries, but much less frequent.
-These risks are : anesthesia and general medical risks, risks to nerve and arteries, bleeding, infection, blood clots, wound healing issues, stiffness and failure to fully recover.
+The risks from this surgery are rare and are those that are common to most surgeries. however, they are much less frequent following this surgery.
+These risks include anesthesia and general medical risks, risks to nerves and arteries, bleeding, infection, blood clots, wound healing issues, stiffness, and failure to fully recover.
 Of these, in the healthy patient, stiffness is the greatest risk by far.
 Fortunately, even this is quite rare.
 Overall, impingement syndrome surgery is a relatively safe surgery.

-This surgery also usually has a comparatively quick and predictable recovery.
+The surgery also usually has a comparatively quick and predictable recovery.
 Typically you will be able to go home the same day of your procedure.
 In most cases, a sling is only needed for 1-2 days.
-I usually begin physical therapy a couple days after surgery.
+I usually have my patients begin physical therapy several days after surgery.
 Most people continue therapy until their function is acceptable – which can take as little as 1-2 months in some.
 Improvement from your preoperative pain is usually felt within 1-2 months, as well.
-Full recovery usually takes 3-4 months but can occasionally take up to 6 months in the rare case.
-During the recovery, your activities would only limited by your pain and other symptoms.
+Full recovery usually takes 3-4 months but infrequently can take up to as much as 6 months.
+During the recovery, your activities are only limited by your pain and other symptoms.
 If it doesn’t hurt much, you can really do whatever you’d like.

 Subacromial impingement syndrome is a very common shoulder problem.
 Fortunately, it often resolves with nonoperative care.
 When this treatment doesn’t work, however, impingement syndrome surgery can cure the problem.
 So, if you have impingement syndrome symptoms and are not getting better, it may be time to seek an evaluation from a shoulder specialist.